-Rather, it’s the lure of permanent residency in the United States, typically made available in about two years, that is the main draw of the program, said Jennifer Moseley, an Atlanta-based corporate securities attorney who represents businesses seeking EB-5 funding.
+Rather, it’s the lure of permanent residency in the United States that is the main draw of the program, which can take from five to seven years with current processing times, according to Jennifer Moseley, an Atlanta-based corporate securities attorney who represents businesses seeking EB-5 funding.

 A program under fire

 Long term, there’s no saying if EB-5 funding will be as readily available to the nation’s charter schools.